Mepe: History

-In the 12th century, the Bagratid (Note: The Bagratids restored the royal authority soon after they succeeded the Chosroids and seized the Principality of Iberia in 813.
+In the 12th century, the Bagrationi (Note: The Bagratids restored the royal authority soon after they succeeded the Chosroids and seized the Principality of Iberia in 813.
 They brought rapid expansion and consolidation within Georgian polities.
 Bagrationi monarchs would base much of their culture modeling and competing intensely with the Byzantine emperors.
 They frequently claimed saintly status and linked themselves with the divine, eucharistic symbolism, had Davidic lineage pretensions, their royal superiority always depicted haloes and crowns and surrounded by the warrior saints.
 12th century icon preserved in the collection of the Saint Catherine's Monastery on Mount Sinai shows King David IV, styled as "pious emperor", standing next to Saint George and receiving the crown from Jesus Christ.
 The Bagratid kings would expand their authority beyond the confines of Georgia itself, transforming the kingdom into an imperial power.
-Georgia's imperial "Byzantinization" would result in abandoning its traditional use of the Syro-Palestinian liturgy; in the presence of thousands of Georgian monks throughout Byzantine lands, including Syria, Palestine, Egypt, Cyprus, Anatolia, Bulgaria, on Mount Athos; and the Byzantino-Georgian exchange of diplomatic marriages.) mepe David IV the Builder, who had established himself as the region's superlative political and military force, with his ambitious and sophisticated push for his kingdom's royal imagery promotion, the official style of a king would become imperial თჳთმპყრობელი (tuitmp'q'robeli; lit. 'absolute master' i.e. autokratōr) and მეფეთ[ა]მეფე (mepet[a]mepe; (Note: The first Georgian king to assume the title "mepet[a]mepe" was Gurgen of Iberia, but the term would become absolute and universal during and after David IV.
+Georgia's imperial "Byzantinization" would result in abandoning its traditional use of the Syro-Palestinian liturgy; in the presence of thousands of Georgian monks throughout Byzantine lands, including Syria, Palestine, Egypt, Cyprus, Anatolia, Bulgaria, on Mount Athos; and the Byzantino-Georgian exchange of diplomatic marriages.) mepe David IV, who had established himself as the region's superlative political and military force, with his ambitious and sophisticated push for his kingdom's royal imagery promotion, the official style of a king would become imperial თჳთმპყრობელი (tuitmp'q'robeli; lit. 'absolute master' i.e. autokratōr) and მეფეთ[ა]მეფე (mepet[a]mepe; (Note: The first Georgian king to assume the title "mepet[a]mepe" was Gurgen of Iberia, but the term would become absolute and universal during and after David IV.
 Gurgen's title is elaborated by the Bagratid-commissioned chronicler Sumbat Davitis Dze, explaining Gurgen being a mepe, and a father, of another mepe.
 Gurgen ruled the Kingdom of the Iberians, while his son, Bagrat, led the Kingdom of the Abkhazians.) lit.
-'King of Kings'), similar to the Byzantine βασιλεὺς βασιλέων (basileus basileōn) and Persian شاهنشاه (shahanshah).
+'King of Kings'), similar to the Byzantine βασιλεὺς βασιλέων (basileus basileōn) and شاهنشاه.
 David IV's royal projection of his grandiose title was partly aimed at a non-Georgian audience.
-Title Shahanshah was later totally usurped and consistently used by Georgian monarchs, denoting sovereignty over several Persianate subjects such as Shirvanshahs, the Shaddadids and the Eldiguzids.
+The title King of Kings was later totally usurped and consistently used by Georgian monarchs, denoting sovereignty over several Persianate subjects such as Shirvanshahs, the Shaddadids and the Eldiguzids.

 The royal cult of a monarch would reach its zenith with a female ruler, Tamar, whose execution of power would inaugurate the Georgian Golden Age, her being styled as Tamar, the mepe.
 Tamar was given the longest and more elaborate titles on the royal charters, listing all the peoples and lands that she ruled as a semi-saint mepetamepe.
 The Bagrationi mepe, with its royal legitimacy (Note: The Georgian kingship had stubborn and staunch devotion to rules of legitimism and the dynastic succession as a new mepe should have had a biological connection and/or matrimony with an existing family.
 The Pharnavazids, Chosroids and Bagratids were related through descent, intermarriage and adoption.) and ideological pillar, would rule Georgia for a millennium, from its medieval elevation down to the Russian conquest in the early 19th century.